You are required to purchase your E-Visa prior to your travel to Turkey for your sailing holiday.

 The local beer is EFES and found everywhere, sometimes on draft.
 Larger restaurants will have a choice of bottled beers.

 The traditional alcoholic drink in Turkey is Raki, an aniseed based drink with a strong alcohol content.
-The Turkish people drink this with water and ice and never drink without eating at the same time, usually mezes.
+Turkish people drink this with water & ice and never drink without eating at the same time, usually mezes.

-Imported drinks are expensive in Turkey due to the tax so it is advisable to buy your favourite drinks Duty Free at the airport.
+Imported drinks are expensive in Turkey due to the tax.
+It is advisable to buy your favourite drinks Duty Free at the airport.
 Always ask the price when ordering drinks so that there are no unpleasant shocks at the end of a delicious meal.

 For those who prefer something softer a popular drink is tea Cay served in a small glass with/without sugar and without milk.
 Apple Tea Elma Cay is a refreshing drink that can be served hot or cold.

-Whilst most restaurants do not charge you for mooring on their jetties during your charter you will find some have a charge to cover community costs.
-These are usually around 20 -50TL per night.
-As a matter of etiquette restaurant owners will expect you to dine in their restaurant if you are using their jetty.
+Most restaurants do not charge you for mooring on their jetties during your charter.
+Others will charge a small fee to cover community costs.
+As a matter of etiquette restaurant owners will expect you to dine in their restaurant when moored on their jetty.